ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 4. Now you have a GitHub project repository!
 This is the web location where all your files will be saved each time you commit new changes to the project.

-     Next is connecting a CORE project to Github by setting up the repository (often shortened to *"repo"*) on your computer.
+     Next is connecting a CORE project to GitHub by setting up the repository (often shortened to *"repo"*) on your computer.

 5. There are many ways to clone a Github repo onto your own computer.
 You could: